dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

   CodeCoverageOutputFileEncoding: ascii
 ```

-If you choose to remove the keyword, the `Pester` section can look like
+If you choose to remove `CodeCoverageOutputFile` keyword, the `Pester` section
-this:
+can look like this:

 ```yaml
 Pester: